wpswings/points-and-rewards-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.2.12 - Released on 10 October 2022 =
+= 1.2.12 - Released on 28 October 2022 =
 * New: Compatible with latest WC & WP
-* Upgrade: Enhance search in points table
+* Fix: Static Referral Link are not changeable
+* Fix: String translation issues
+* Fix: Assigned Membership role are not removed from user account